 Live streaming company Streamin' Garage has announced plans to launch the world's first bitcoin-only game show: “Take my Bitcoins”.

-The unconventional programme is already in production and it is sponsored by Butterfly Labs, one of the best-known and increasingly controversial providers of bitcoin mining hardware.
+is already in production and it is sponsored by Butterfly Labs, one of the best-known and increasingly controversial providers of bitcoin mining hardware.
 In recent months, the company has come under fire from miners who are still waiting for products, following lengthy production and delivery delays.

 "Take my Bitcoins" will offer contestants a chance to win thousands of dollars worth of bitcoin every week.
 The show will be co-hosted by celebrities and gameplay will include various online activities, ranging from social media to chat rooms and live call-ins via Skype and Google Voice.